Finishing a task, no matter how simple, is rewarding.

 We're here to help you every step of the way, so reach out: Student Services

-On-campus students will be issued with a Student ID card on Orientation day.
-We'll make it for you on the spot, so bring a big smile with you for the photo!
+Due to technical issues we are unable to print On-campus Student ID cards on Orientation day.
+We'll keep you updated but will hopefully be able to print them for you in week 3, so bring a big smile with you for the photo!

 Online students can drop in to your closest campus to obtain a student ID card, or send us a passport-style photo and we'll get it to you.

-Every student and staff member requires their ID card whenever on campus.
+Every student and staff member requires their ID card whenever on campus (once we can print them of course!)

 We send important class, lecturer and community information to student email addresses, so you will need to regularly login to your unique student email account.